dell/csm-docs/content/docs/csidriver/features/powerflex.md

 ...
 ```

-Let us assume the user creates a PVC with 3 Gi of storage and quotas have already been enabled in PowerFlex system for the specified volume.
+For example, if the user creates a PVC with 3 Gi of storage and quotas have already been enabled in PowerFlex system for the specified volume.

 When `enableQuota` is set to `true`

 * The driver sets the hard limit of the PVC to 3Gi.
-* The user adds data of 2Gi to the above said PVC (by logging into POD).
+* The user adds data of 2Gi to the PVC (by logging into POD).
 It works as expected.
 * The user tries to add 2Gi more data.
 * Driver doesn't allow the user to enter more data as total data to be added is 4Gi and PVC limit is 3Gi.
 * The user can expand the volume from 3Gi to 6Gi.
 The driver allows it and sets the hard limit of PVC to 6Gi.